Eyes That See Not, Feet That Cannot Walk

 nor can they do any good.

-The prophet Isaiah (41:7) said something similar:
+The prophet Isaiah (41:7) expressed a similar thought:

 The craftsman encourages the goldsmith,